Ciudad del Este: Transportation

+Air

+Alejo García Airport was opened in 1959 and served the city until 1986.
+The historical building now serves as the City Library and the area of the runway is now a park.

-Guarani International Airport, located in the suburb city of Minga Guazú, connects the city with other Paraguayan destinations, as well as having international cargo flights mostly to Asia and North America.
+The old airport was replaced by Guaraní International Airport, located in the suburb city of Minga Guazú, which connects the city with international cargo destinations, mostly in North and Latin America.
+There are no domestic or international regular passenger flights.

 Consular representations

 The following countries have consular representations in Ciudad del Este: